Advanced segmentation is available on all plans, except for the legacy ESSENTIAL plan.

 Our integrations automatically detect customers location information as recorded in your billing system.
 The location information is stored in ChartMogul and can be used for segmentation via our maps feature.
 You can learn more about other default attributes available in ChartMogul here.
 If you submit data via the Google Sheets App or Import API, you will need to specify the geo data in order to build the segments described in this article.

-Setting up segments to compare
+Setting up a segment to compare

 - Head to the maps page.

-- You can now click on all English Speaking countries.
+- You can now click on all english speaking countries.
 Once your selection is complete, click on Save Region and name it accordingly.

 What we learned

-We have learned so far that customers who live in non-English countries:
+We have learned so far that :

-To address this problem we could:
+To address these insights we could: